gg582/nanox/README.md

 # Press F1 to see emacs guide
 ```

-Nanox(/na.noks/) is a modern, feature-rich fork of **uEmacs/PK** that brings the intuitive user experience of `nano` to the professional power of `MicroEmacs`.
+Nanox(/na.noks/) is a modern, minimalistic, feature-rich fork of **uEmacs/PK** that brings the intuitive user experience of `nano` to the professional power of `MicroEmacs`.
 It's designed to be ultra-fast, lightweight, and fully UTF-8 aware, making it the perfect choice for terminal-based editing on any system.

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)](#)
 [![License](https://img.shields.io/badge/license-Custom-blue)](LICENSE)